norcalli/nvim-base16.lua/README.md

 - Use a color lightening/darkening tool, such as this https://siduck.github.io/hex-tools/

 ```
-black = usually your theme bg (this should be the same as base00 in doom-base16.lua)
+black = usually your theme bg
 darker_black = 6% darker than black
 black2 = 6% lighter than black